benji300/joplin-commands/README.md

 Then I would be very happy if you buy me a beer via [PayPal](https://www.paypal.com/donate?hosted_button_id=6FHDGK3PTNU22) :wink::beer:

+## Contributing

+Contributions to this plugin are most welcome.
+Feel free to open a pull request or an issue.
+Make sure to use conventional [commit messages](https://github.com/pvdlg/conventional-commit-types) if you're creating a pull request.

 ## Development

 ### Building the plugin